 How Do Smart Light Bulbs Work?

-On the outside, smart light bulbs are just like regular light bulbs.
+How many people does it take to screw in a smart bulb?
+One.
+This is not an opening to a joke, we just want to show you how easy it is to use smart lights.
+On the outside, smart bulbs are just like regular bulbs.
 You screw them into the light socket, turn on your light switch, and voila!
-Let there be light.
+You have a smart lighting system.

 How Do I Set Up a Smart Light Bulb?